bluz71/vim-nightfly-colors/README.md

   please set the _cursor_ and _highlight_ colors by hand, with the appropriate color values listed below, in `Preferences` / `Nightfly` / `Colors`.

-For other terminals please configure appropriately with the the following
+For other terminals please configure appropriately with the following colors:
-colors:

 | Type       | Value      |
 |------------|------------|